-The Derner undergraduate program provides a firm foundation in the core principles, applied practices and research methodology of psychology.
+Derner’s undergraduate programs provide a firm foundation in the core principles, applied practices and research methodology of psychology.
 As a student, you will have access to a wide range of resources and research opportunities, and you’ll be taught by professors who bring a wealth of knowledge and experience to the table.

-Students who pursue a Bachelor of Arts in psychology must adhere to a curriculum of required introductory coursework in the primary disciplines of psychology.
+Students who pursue an undergraduate psychology degree will begin with a curriculum of required introductory coursework in the primary disciplines of psychology.
 After that, there are plenty of opportunities to participate in laboratory work, clinical fieldwork and internships.

 Start by completing an application to Adelphi.
 Next, be sure you’ve met all the criteria for admission, including: